 Overlooking the mouth of the Seine, Le Havre is a big coffee port, so there’s no better place to stock up than at the city’s indoor market.
 And to enhance your Normandy cheeseboard, take a pleasant drive across the Seine-Maritime département to Neufchâtel-en-Bray, where you can buy the classic heart-shaped cheese of the same name direct from dairy farmers like Marie Lévêque at Bailleul Neuville.

 Dieppe has centuries of tradition as a major fishing port and on top of the wonderful fresh fish and seafood that’s landed daily, the town also offers products such as rich seafood soup and vacuum-packed smoked fish.
-Browse the Saturday morning market, recently voted by the French as the second best in the country, to meet the producers between 7am and 1:30pm.
+Browse the Saturday morning market, voted by the French as the best in the country, to meet the producers between 7am and 1:30pm.

 About our guest writer: Gillian Thornton is widely known in the travel journalism industry as a France specialist.
 Particular interests include gastronomy, history, heritage, walking, nature and wildlife.
 Regular commissions include the People’s Friend, France Today and Silver Travel Advisor.
 To read more of Gillian’s work, visit her website.

 For information on food and drink in Normandy, visit the Normandy Tourism website.